-- high temperature
+- a high temperature

-- feeling generally unwell
+- feeling very tired

 - loss of appetite